textcreationpartnership/A02970/README.md

 ##Content Summary##

 #####Front#####
-Three letters written by the King of Nauarre first Prince of the bloud and chiefe peere of France to

 #####Body#####

-Three letters written by the King of Nauarre first Prince of the bloud and chiefe peere of France to **Types of content**
+1. ❧To my Maiſters the Cleargie.

+1. To the Lords of the Nobilitie.

+1. To my Maiſters of the third Estate.

+1. ❧To my Maiſters of Paris.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!